Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 *******************************************************************************************************

-1. Click on **Windows Admin Center** in the top-left corner to return to the home page
+6. Switch back to the **Windows Admin Center tab** and click on **Windows Admin Center** in the top-left corner to return to the home page

 You'll notice that your AKSHCIHOST001 is already under management, so at this stage, you're ready to proceed to deploy the AKS on Azure Stack HCI management cluster onto your Windows Server 2019 Hyper-V host.